nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        * `TODAY_DATE`: today's date in the format of dd-MM-yyyy, e.g. `04-04-2021`

     1. Editing a person's name to the name of another person in FriendDex
-       * Prerequisite: A person with the name `john doe` must already be in FriendDex.
+       * Prerequisite: A person with the name `john doe` must already be in FriendDex and is not the first person.
        * Test case: `edit 1 n/John Doe`

        Expected: No person is edited.
 Error details shown in the status message.